top of page

 That’s where you come in.

 Led by the spirit of our project leader, Tanis Liomin, our volunteers and supporters stepped up to find a way to make our 6th Annual Tower Toy Drive a huge success.
-In total we raised more than $3,000 together that helped us deliver hundreds of brand new toys to each of the following:
+In total, we raised more than $3,000 together which helped us deliver hundreds of brand-new toys to each of the following:

 “Thank you soooo much!
 It is appreciated more than you know!”
 Traci Aoki @ Kaiser Hospital

-Plus, we received tremendous support again this year from our partners at Toys for Tots that added hundreds of more toys!
-In addition we had a number of families that purchased and shipped up toys from our Amazon Wish List – Thank You!
+Plus, we received tremendous support again this year from our partners at Toys for Tots who added hundreds of more toys!
+In addition, we had a number of families that purchased and shipped up toys from our Amazon Wish List – Thank You!

-And with some advanced planning we were able to get wish lists from each of the locations to make sure we purchased just what they needed (and the kids wanted).
+With some advanced planning, we were able to get wish lists from each of the locations to make sure we purchased just what they needed (and the kids wanted).
 Not to mention we were able to get better deals and better gifts by purchasing over the past few months with the help of our Pumpkin Carving fundraiser.

 Overall, there were too many to count – hundreds and hundreds of toys that filled multiple truckloads (and our garages) with bags and boxes everywhere!
 Just some of what we were able to get included: